hughbris/grav-plugin-cloud-stash/README.md

     region: ''                  # AWS BUCKET REGION
     key: ''                     # AWS KEY
     secret: ''                  # AWS PASSWORD
+    # domain:                   # e.g. 'backblazeb2.com' for Backblaze B2 (see https://www.backblaze.com/b2/docs/s3_compatible_api.html and below)
+                                # e.g. 'linodeobjects.com' for Linode Object Storage stashes
 ```

 * **enabled** toggles the plugin on and off
-* **stashes** holds information about the cloud storage provider services you have set up and want to make available. _Presently only the AWS S3 provider is supported._
+* **stashes** holds information about the cloud storage provider services you have set up and want to make available. _Presently only some AWS S3 API-compatible providers are supported._
+* **domain** for some S3-compatible API providers like [Minio](https://min.io) servers, [Backblaze B2 Cloud Storage](https://www.backblaze.com/b2/cloud-storage.html), and [Linode Object Storage](https://www.linode.com/products/object-storage/), you need to [specify an endpoint domain](https://docs.min.io/docs/how-to-use-aws-sdk-for-php-with-minio-server.html) for concatenating to the region hostname so that your S3-compatible API calls use "path-style endpoints" and the API calls work correctly.

 Note that if you use the Admin Plugin, a file with your configuration named cloud-stash.yaml will be saved in the `user/config/plugins/`-folder once the configuration is saved in the Admin.

 ## Usage

-At present the plugin only supports [Amazon Web Services S3](https://docs.aws.amazon.com/s3/index.html) [buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#BasicsBucket), but has been developed to facilitate adding support for extra providers.
+At present the plugin only supports [Amazon Web Services S3](https://docs.aws.amazon.com/s3/index.html) [buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#BasicsBucket) and S3-compatible API service buckets/objects, but has been developed to facilitate adding support for other service providers.

 The plugin defines **two new [form actions](https://learn.getgrav.org/16/forms/forms/reference-form-actions)** for [Grav forms](https://github.com/getgrav/grav-plugin-form).
 Place these as required under the `process` form YAML property.